What kind of paper is this?

 The core novelty is the rigorous and practical construction of a CNN architecture that is equivariant to 3D rigid body motions (SE(3) group).
 The key contributions are:

-• Geometric Feature Representation: Features are not just scalar values but are modeled as geometric fields (collections of scalars, vectors, and higher-order tensors) defined over $\mathbb{R}^{3}$.
+• Geometric Feature Representation: Features are modeled as geometric fields (collections of scalars, vectors, and higher-order tensors) defined over $\mathbb{R}^{3}$.
 Each type of feature transforms according to an irreducible representation (irrep) of the rotation group SO(3).

 • General Equivariant Convolution: The paper proves that the most general form of an SE(3)-equivariant linear map between these fields is a convolution with a rotation-steerable kernel.